-Under our offer letter with Dr. Nassim Usman, our President and Chief Executive Officer, Dr. Usman is entitled to an annual base salary, which is currently \$466.796, and will also have the opportunity to earn an annual performance-based bonus of up to 50% of his base salary.
+Under our amended and restated employment agreement with Dr. Nassim Usman, our President and Chief Executive Officer, Dr. Usman is entitled to an annual base salary, which is currently \$480,800, and will also have the opportunity to earn an annual performance-based bonus of 50% of his base salary.
 Dr. Usman is eligible for our benefits program, including life and disability insurance, medical, dental and vision, and a 401K and Flex Spending account.
-In addition, in accordance with the terms of the letter agreement, Dr. Usman was awarded stock option grants to purchase an aggregate of 2,934 shares of our common stock at an exercise price per share equal to the fair market value on the date of grant, all of which have fully vested.

-The letter agreement provides that either party may terminate the agreement for any reason or no reason.
-In addition, the agreement provided that if we terminate Dr. Usman's employment without "cause" (as defined in the agreement) or "constructively terminate" (as defined in the agreement) his employment (whether or not in connection with a change of control), Dr. Usman would be eligible to receive the following:
+The employment agreement provides that if Dr. Usman's employment is terminated without "cause" (as defined in the agreement) or as a result of "constructive termination," (as defined in the agreement) in each case before a "change of control" (as defined in the agreement), he shall be entitled to receive the following:

-- severance payments, equal to the rate of base salary he was receiving at the time of such termination for a period of 12 months; and - accelerated vesting of the number of shares of common stock subject to options he holds that would otherwise have vested as of the date 12 months after the effective date of his termination.
+- severance payments, equal to the rate of his base salary he was receiving at the time of such termination for a period of twelve (12) months; and - accelerated vesting of the number of shares of common stock subject to options he holds that would otherwise have vested as of the date twelve (12) months after the effective date of his termination.